Comments, suggestions and complaints

 You can make your complaint -

 - In writing – all complaints concerning clinical issues must be made in writing.
-Tina Michael, Operations Manager, and one of the partners investigate all clinical problems.
+The Patient Services Manager and one of the partners investigate will investigate all clinical problems.

 Some concerns about administrative issues may be easier to explain in writing.
 Please give as much information as can, then send your complaint to the practice for the attention of the Practice Manager as soon as possible.